 Oregon Folklife Network documents, supports, and celebrates Oregon's diverse cultural traditions and tradition-bearers.

-OFN conducts folklife fieldwork and works with communities, organizations, and Tribes to increase public awareness about Oregon’s living cultural heritage.
+OFN conducts fieldwork research and works with communities, organizations, and Tribes to increase public awareness about Oregon’s living traditional arts and cultural heritage.

 The Oregon Folklife Network serves as a hub for statewide folklife activities in partnership with the Oregon Arts Commission, Oregon Cultural Trust, Oregon Historical Society, Oregon State Library, and Oregon Heritage Commission, along with community partners including Tribes, community-based cultural organizations, museums, regional cultural alliances, local arts agencies, K-12 schools, universities and colleges, and public libraries.